algolia/search-insights.js/README.md

 ## Node.js module

-Insights library can be used on backend as a Node.js module.
+Insights library can be used on the backend as a Node.js module.

 ```js
 const aa = require("search-insights);